 There are many types of cloud hosting to keep in mind – all of which have their own unique benefits and drawbacks, depending on your business or project:

-The benefits of cloud server hosting
+The benefits of cloud hosting

 1. Reliability